 "Honey's healing powers revolve around seasonal allergy relief, digestive aid, enzymes," notes French.
 "So why not take that and infuse it with hemp extract, with the healing powers of pain-relief, anti-inflammatory, anti-anxiety, cancer-fighting properties?
 I started to infuse the two of these, then my wife, who is an aromatherapist, added the idea of essential oils.
 So now we have the flavors of raw CBD honey, like mandarin, lemon."
 It's like three layers of super foods in one tiny jar!

+Industrial hemp has what is called an "entourage effect" of benefits, so a consumer also enjoys the benefits of the terpine and the plant product itself — and many argue that hemp contains more healing benefits than just the CBD.
 French's Marine background comes into play when dealing with veterans suffering from PTSD.
 "I have a passion for wanting to help soldiers with anxiety, PTSD," he explains.
 "Honestly, anyone who has been through something traumatic, whether it be rape, car injuries, head injuries.
 Another partner of mine is Eric Peter; he does a lot of work with veterans with tension-release exercises, meditation, yoga.
 There was one instance of a Vietnam vet who hadn't slept well in nearly forty years; he worked with him and he now sleeps like a baby."

 Colorado Hemp Honey will make anyone sleep like a baby.
 In our experience, a little goes a long way.
 This is a comforting carrier for CBD, to put in tea or simply eat as a honey stick.
 "We're just trying to make super foods, healing foods and help the save the bees," French continues.
 "That's how I got into beekeeping.
 I started an Adopt a Honey Bee

 With a business that's already grown from one to forty hives, the sky's the limit.
 But French is just glad he could help both bees and the hemp industry.
 "The industry is so great, I'm really glad I got involved in it," he says.
 "Everyone really wants to help."
 Learn more about Colorado Hemp Honey and purchase some for yourself on their website